D-Mwanth/Golang/README.md

-The Repo Contain practice code for Golang Programming language
+The Repo Contains practice code for Golang Programming language